- As low as $235/Night

 - Approximately 900 square feet

 Located in between Barefoot Landing and the beach is Ocean Creek Resort.
 A 57 acre, gated community that features plenty of amenities like an indoor pool, putting green and beach bar.
-Our top floor, remodeled 2bdr/2bath condo is a ideal hideaway for couples, families or someone who would like to work from home thanks to the dedicated internet Wifi.
+Our top floor, refreshed 2bdr/2bath condo is a ideal hideaway for couples, families or someone who would like to work from home thanks to the dedicated internet Wifi.

-The kitchen has been refreshed with stainless steel appliances and a coffee/tea corner.
+The kitchen has been updated with stainless steel appliances and a coffee/tea corner.
 There are 2 balconies to appreciate the sea breezes while appreciating your morning coffee or evening nightcap.
 The beach is less than a 5 min. walk down the tree lined pathway and there are 6 outdoor pools to choose from.

 There is plenty to do, eat and see in the area or you can escape to the beach and relax.